NIA, ED carry out raids against terror funding suspects in 10 states; nearly 100 detained | Law-Order

 The NIA said the searches are taking place at the premises of people allegedly involved in terror funding, organising training camps, and radicalising people to join proscribed organisations.

-According to the officials, nearly 100 activists, including the top leaders of the People's Front of India (PFI), have been detained so far in the raids which are taking place in 10 states.
+According to the officials, nearly 100 activists, including the top leaders of the Popular Front of India (PFI), have been detained so far in the raids which are taking place in 10 states.

 The PFI, in a statement, said the ''raids are taking place at the homes of its national, state and local leaders.
 The state committee office is also being raided''.